Hero image

 (0)

-Suitable for 14 to 19-year-olds (secondary and high schools, and college), this article and accompanying activity sheet can be used in the classroom, STEM clubs and at home.
-This resource links to KS4 and KS5 Chemistry.
-It can also be used as a careers resource and links to Gatsby Benchmarks: Gatsby Benchmark 2: Learning from career and labour market information Gatsby Benchmark 4: Linking curriculum learning to careers • This teaching resource explains the work of Dr Nicolas Boscher and his team at the Luxembourg Institute of Science and Technology who are using chemical engineering techniques – and taking inspiration from photosynthesis occurring in plants – to develop new polymers with the ability to produce hydrogen in a clean way. • This resource also contains interviews with the team.
-If you or your students have a question for them, you can submit it online – go to the article using the Futurum link below and scroll to the bottom of the page.
-The team will reply! • The activity sheet provides ‘talking points’ (based on Bloom’s Taxonomy) to prompt students to reflect on Nicolas’ research, and challenges them to create their own multi-disciplinary ‘research team’ to tackle a global problem! • The PowerPoint reiterates the key points in the article and includes further talking points to encourage students to reflect on their own skills and aspirations.
+Suitable for 14 to 19-year-olds (secondary and high schools, and college), this article and accompanying activity sheet can be used in the classroom or shared with students online.
+This resource links to KS4 and KS5 French.
+It can also be used as a careers resource and links to Gatsby Benchmarks: Gatsby Benchmark 2: Learning from career and labour market information Gatsby Benchmark 4: Linking curriculum learning to careers • This French language teaching resource explains the work of Professor László Forró of the École Polythechnique Fédérale de Lausanne, in Switzerland, who has developed the basis of a new device that not only uses significantly lower levels of radiation, but is also more efficient and cheaper to build. • This resource also contains an interview with László.
+If you or your students have a question for him, you can submit it online – go to the article using the Futurum link below and scroll to the bottom of the page.
+László will reply! • The activity sheet provides ‘talking points’ (based on Bloom’s Taxonomy) to prompt students to reflect on László’s research, and tasks them to think about just how small nano really is!
 This resource was first published on Futurum Careers, a free online resource and magazine aimed at encouraging 14-19-year-olds worldwide to pursue careers in science, tech, engineering, maths, medicine (STEM) and social sciences, humanities and the arts for people and the economy (SHAPE).
 If you like these free resources – or have suggestions for improvements –, please let us know and leave us some feedback.
 Thank you!

 Futurum_CareersFuturum_Careers